 ADVANCING WOMEN ADVANCES HUMANITY

-Women Forward International is a global platform for systemic change in international affairs education, reorienting research towards the principals of unity, collaboration, and service.
+Women Forward International is a global platform for systemic change in international affairs education, reorienting research towards the principles of unity, collaboration, and service.
 We create unique partnerships that lead to behavioral changes that advance women to advance humanity.

 WFI partners with a range of private sector, academic and non-profit clients to identify research critical to human progress, and then pairs teams of graduate international studies students with these organizations to complete that research and implement solutions.